arwa486/UW-FinTech-Introduction/homework/homework_7/README_HW7.md

 ### Part 1

-- How cam you isolate (or group) the transactions of each cardholder?
+- How can you isolate (or group) the transactions of each cardholder?
 There are a variety of ways to isolate the transactions of the card number.
 The transactions can be isolated  merchant_id and corresponding links (i.e. a specific bar or restaurant), timestamp, or amount.
 - Count the transactions that are less than $2.00 per cardholder.